Willie Brown (politician): Mayor of San Francisco

 In 1996, more than two-thirds of San Franciscans approved of Brown's job performance.
 As mayor, he made several appearances on national talk shows.
 Brown called for expansions to the San Francisco budget to provide for new employees and programs.
 In 1999, he proposed hiring 1,392 new city workers and proposed a second straight budget with a $100 million surplus.
 He helped oversee the settling of a two-day garbage strike in April 1997.
 During Brown's tenure, San Francisco's budget increased to $5.2 billion and the city added 4,000 new employees.
 Brown tried to develop a plan for universal health care, but there wasn't enough in the budget to do so.
 He put in long days as mayor, scheduling days of solid meetings and, at times, conducting two meetings at the same time.
 Brown opened City Hall on Saturdays to answer questions.
 He would later claim of his mayorship that he helped restore the city's spirit and pride.

-Brown's opponents in his 1999 mayoral reelection campaign were former Mayor Jordan and Clint Reilly.
+Brown's opponents in his 1999 mayoral reelection campaign were former mayor Jordan and Clint Reilly.
 They criticized Brown for spending the city's $1 billion in budget growth without addressing its major problems and creating an environment of corruption and patronage at City Hall.
 Tom Ammiano was a late write-in candidate and faced Brown in the runoff election.
 Brown won reelection by a 20-point margin.
 Most major developers and business interests supported him.
 Ammiano campaigned on a promise that he would raise the hourly minimum wage to $11 and scrutinize corporate business taxes.
 Brown repeatedly claimed that Ammiano would raise taxes.
 President Clinton recorded a telephone message on Brown's behalf.
 Brown's campaign spent $3.1 million to Ammiano's $300,000.
 The 1999 mayoral race was the subject of the documentary See How They Run.

 Crime and public safety

 According to Brown, although he was scheduled for a flight to New York City on the day of the September 11, 2001 attacks, he received a "low key warning" in a phone call from a member of his airport security detail, who advised him not to fly.
-Brown disregarded the warning and was waiting for a ride to the airport at 8 a.m.
-Pacific Time when he learned of the attacks.
+Brown disregarded the warning and was waiting for a ride to the airport for an 8 a.m.
+Pacific Time flight, when he learned of the attacks.
 He immediately ordered the city to close schools and courts, concerned over the potential for additional terrorist attacks.
 In addition, he recommended to representatives of other possible targets in San Francisco, including the Bank of America Tower and Transamerica Pyramid, that they also close.

-In February 2003, Brown's appointed Police Chief, Earl Sanders, and several top San Francisco Police Department officials were arrested for conspiring to obstruct the police investigation into an incident involving off-duty officers popularly called "Fajitagate".
+In February 2003, Brown's appointed police chief, Earl Sanders, and several top San Francisco Police Department officials were arrested for conspiring to obstruct the police investigation into an incident involving off-duty officers popularly called "Fajitagate".